-How to tell if your dog is having a fever?
+How to tell if your dog has a fever?

-With dogs it is not easy to tell if they have a fever because generally their body temperature is high as compared to humans.
+With dogs, it is not easy to tell if they have a fever because their body temperature is generally high compared to humans.

 - Their appetite will decrease